Managing Instructor Qualification Records

 |---|---|---|

-| "Inactive" status on course authorization | Missing proficiency record | Add an Initial or Recurrent proficiency record for that course |
+| "Inactive" status on course authorization | Missing or expired proficiency record | Add an Initial or Recurrent proficiency record for that course |

-| Aircraft shows "Inactive" for instructor | Missing proficiency with aircraft | Add proficiency record that includes both the course and aircraft |
+| Aircraft shows "Missing Initial" for instructor | No initial proficiency with this aircraft for an authorized course | Add an Initial proficiency record that includes both the course and this aircraft make/model |

-| Can't assign Chief Instructor course role | Instructor has org_instructor role | Change their organization role to Chief or Asst.
+| Can't assign Chief Instructor course role | Instructor has the Instructor organization role | Change their organization role to Chief or Asst.
 Chief Instructor first |

-| Buttons disabled on qualifications | Instructor is inactive member | Reactivate the member before managing qualifications |
+| Buttons disabled on qualifications | Instructor is an inactive member | Reactivate the member before managing qualifications |

 How this works